ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/time-series-operations.markdown

    * The time-series name
    * Range start: Timestamp for the first time-series entry to be retrieved
    * Range end: Timestamp for the last time-series entry to be retrieved
-* Use `store.Operations.Send` to execute the operation.
+* Call `store.Operations.Send` to execute the operation.
 * Data is returned into a `dictionary of `TimeSeriesRangeResult` classes.
    * TimeSeriesRangeResult:
      {CODE TimeSeriesRangeResult-class@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}